 On all UCF campuses, safety is a priority.
 Members of the UCF Police Department do everything they can to keep UCF a safe place to live, learn, work and play.
 UCF Downtown is no exception.

 UCF Police have 24/7 uniformed patrols with officers dedicated to the downtown campus and based at a sub-station on Amelia Street.

 On-Campus Safety and Security

-Over the past four years, UCF has developed a comprehensive safety and security plan in conjunction with Orlando Police Department and Valencia College Security that has included partnership ride-alongs and inclusion in weekly crime meetings to understand trends in the area.
-To support safety and security efforts, the campus is well lit and will have security cameras and “blue light” emergency phones located throughout the campus.
+Over the past several years, UCF has developed a comprehensive safety and security plan in conjunction with Orlando Police Department and Valencia College Security that has included partnership ride-alongs and inclusion in weekly crime meetings to understand trends in the area.
+To support safety and security efforts, the campus is well lit and has security cameras and “blue light” emergency phones located throughout the campus.
 When activated, “blue light” emergency phones connect you directly with a UCF PD dispatcher.

 All buildings on-campus have daytime security personnel and after hours, campus buildings utilize secured access entry technology.
-A valid UCF Card will be needed to gain access to certain areas of the buildings.
+A valid UCF Card is needed to gain access to certain areas of the buildings.
 In garages, license plate recognition technology help verify who is entering the garage and flag any suspicious activity.

-UCF Police continue to offer similar services currently available on the main campus, including women’s self-defense classes, property registration and nighttime escorts to your car or other on-campus location by calling campus security at 407-235-3800.
+UCF Police offer similar services currently available on the main campus, including self-defense classes and property registration.
+Nighttime escorts are available to your car or other on-campus location by calling campus security at 407-235-3800.

 The downtown campus is also part of the UCF Alert emergency system, which provides text messages, emails and other notifications about emergencies and natural or man-made disasters affecting the university.